onap/policy-parent/docs/clamp/acm/design-impl/clamp-gui-acm.rst

     .. image:: ../images/gui/ParticipantsDirectory.png

-The participants communicate with the Runtime over DMAAP.
+The participants communicate with the Runtime over Kafka.
 Tosca service template specifications, Automation Composition updates and state changes are shared with the participants via messages from runtime Automation Composition through the topic "POLICY-CLRUNTIME-PARTICIPANT".

 3. GUI Sample Flows
 ###################
-The primary flows from the GUI to the backend, through DMAAP and the participants are shown in the diagram below.
+The primary flows from the GUI to the backend, through Kafka and the participants are shown in the diagram below.
 This diagram just serves as an illustration of the scenarios that the user will experience in the GUI.
 You can see factually complete dialogues in :ref:`system-level-label`.

     .. image:: ../images/gui/GUI-Flow.png